thoward27/algorithms/docs/syllabus.md

 - [OpenDSA](https://opendsa-server.cs.vt.edu/ODSA/Books/Everything/html/index.html)

-## Lab Sessions
+## Classes

+Classes this semester are all 2-hours in length, we will try to adhere to the following structure: 30 minutes of lecture, 60 minutes of lab work, 30 minutes of review.

+During class all electronic devices must be used for educational purposes only, failure to do so will result in a 0 for attendance.

-All lab sessions will involve group programming activities, where 5-7 people will work together to solve challenging problems.
+All lab work will involve group programming activities, where 5-7 people will work together to solve challenging problems.

 ## Programming Assignments

 Throughout the semester there will be weekly programming assignments where students will be asked to implement various algorithms and data structures in C/C++.
 These assignments will be autograded for functionality, and manually graded for code-quality.

-**These assignments are to be done invidually.**
+**These assignments are to be done individually.**

-We will be using advanced plagarism detection techniques to compare all students code to both other submissions, as well as online resources.
+We will be using advanced plagiarism detection techniques to compare all students code to both other submissions, as well as online resources.
 If your code is deemed to have been shared with other students, or you are suspected of taking code from online resources, you will be reported to the dean immediately.
 You are better off getting a 0 than trying to cheat theses assignments.